The Embers (film): Critical reception

 Estella Huang, writing for Mirror Media, found The Embers relying too heavily on dialogue, sacrificing the power of visual storytelling, which leads to a lack of depth in character development and a weakened engagement with its historical themes, despite strong performances from the cast.
 Wu Lao-pai of CommonWealth Magazine criticized the film for its attempt to explore Taiwan's White Terror history through a crime suspense narrative, arguing that it ultimately falls short due to "overly simplistic" dialogues, one-dimensional and "NPC-like" characters, and Chung's lack of understanding of the historical period, which he believes may lead to misunderstandings among viewers about history.
 Wen Wen-kai, reviewing for The News Lens, also bashed on the film, asserting that it humiliates the victims of the White Terror and their descendants by blurring the lines between perpetrators and victims, portraying the latter as new evildoers while failing to genuinely address their pain or the historical context, ultimately trivializing serious issues and misrepresenting the concept of reconciliation.

 Ma Hsin of Okapi found the film falling short in its ambition, stating that it fails to explore the complexities of historical trauma or present well-rounded characters, relying too heavily on dialogue and lacking the depth needed to convey the pain and nuances of its subjects, ultimately trivializing the significance of reconciliation and leaving viewers with an incomplete narrative.
-Lan Tsu-wei, also writing for Mirror Media, offered a rather positive review and praised the film as a multifaceted film that "combines sensory enjoyment" with "deep emotional engagement", effectively exploring themes of truth, justice, and the complexities of father-son relationships.
+Lan Tsu-wei, also writing for Mirror Media, offered a rather positive review and praised the film as a multifaceted story that "combines sensory enjoyment" with "deep emotional engagement", examining themes of truth, justice, and the complexities of father-son relationships.